thiswillbeyourgithub/AnnA_Anki_neuronal_Appendix/README.md

  * `compute_opti_rev_order` if `False`, won't compute optimal review order and will set `to_anki` to False.
 Default to `True`.
  * `check_database` at the end of execution, ask anki to check the database or not.
 Default is `False`.

- * `task` can be "create_filtered", "bury", or "index".
-Respectively to create a filtered deck with the cards, or bury only the similar cards, or to add all the sBERT vectors in the cache file (to speed up later runs).
+ * `task` can be "create_filtered", "bury_excess_learning_cards", "bury_excess_review_cards" or "index".
+Respectively to create a filtered deck with the cards, or bury only the similar learning cards (among other learning cards), or bury only the similar cards in review (among other review cards), or to add all the sBERT vectors in the cache file (to speed up later runs).
 Default is "`create_filtered`".

  * `vectorizer` can be either "TFIDF" or "sBERT".
 Default is "TFIDF".
  * `sBERT_dim` number of dimensions to keep after doing a PCA reduction.
 This can speed up the computation somewhat, but with reduced precision.
 Default is `None` (i.e. disabled by default), setting it to `300` will retain usually more than 95% of the variance.
 The original number of dimension is 512, but that might depend on the "sBERT" model if you decide to change it.